GrapesGoober/flanker/README.md

 ### `./flanker-backend/`

+This is the core Python backend package.
+It is installed in editable mode via `pip install -r requirements.txt` and contains the engine and AI logic used by the web API.

 - `/src/flanker_core`
   - Core game engine logic in Python.
-The is the domain level gameplay logic implemented in ECS architecture.
-The components (data models) and systems are defined here.
+This is the domain-level gameplay logic implemented in an ECS architecture.
-  - Contains `GameState` object for ECS architecture.
-Here implements the entities table and various ECS operations to the game state.
+  - Contains the `GameState` object as the entity-components table and ECS operations.
   - Systems represent the gameplay logic, implemented as static methods.
-Some system methods represent player actions, while some other represent other non-action mechanics.
+It operates on the `GameState` by querying and mutating entities' component models.
 - `/src/flanker_ai`
   - Game-playing AI related logic, including state representations, search policies, game-playing agent framework, and other utils.
   - This has minimal game rules interpretation.
 Ideally the state would interpret and handle the game rules as best as it can.
 The policies would be game rule agnostic.